 In 1934, Pennsylvania Power Company turned the park over to the City of New Castle to be used forever as a public recreation area.
 Park attendance declined in the second quarter of the century.
 Over the years, the Park has been known for the trees and flowers, notably the Floral Steps, that enhanced its natural beauty.
 Another jewel of the park was the lake, achieved by constructing a dam on Big Run.
 The lake provided swimming and boating in the summer and ice skating in the winter.
 Fishing in the lake was also a popular pastime.
 The lake ceased to exist after the dam cracked.

 The park was rediscovered in the late 1970’s.
 The first to come to its aid was the Paws and Taws Square Dancers, who were looking for a wooden dance floor to call their own.
 Dismayed at the condition of the park pavilion, the dancers raised the funds in 1976 for repairs and renovations.
 The community followed the club’s lead.
 In 1980, a group of volunteers organized as the Cascade Park Development Committee.
 Its first project was a master plan to restore the neglected park, and a commitment from the City that all future development at the park must reflect the Victorian style of the earlier structures.

 In that decade, the amusement rides were removed from the park, the Floral Steps were repaired, buildings improved, public restrooms constructed, and a playground installed.
 Local garden clubs adopted the Park and now plant and maintain flowers, trees and shrubs growing there.
-Events such as the annual “Back to the 50’s” celebration, are now breathing new life into the park.
+Events such as the annual “Back to the 50’s” and Italian Festival, are now breathing new life into the park.
 These and other festivals during the year are again attracting people from near and far to one of New Castle’s most cherished legends.